superguine/ODProject/ODP3.md

 > **according to my experience**, the limited time is ~ 3-4 hrs.
 Though the limit changes dynamically.
 But it'll be accessable again after 22-24 hrs.

 > [!TIP]
-> try to stay disconnected when you don't want to run cells.
-You can edit cells by staying disconnected.
+> When you don't need to run cells, try to stay disconnected.
+You can still edit the cells while remaining disconnected.